jonjamz/mino-cmf/README.md

 - It was mostly a learning project...I was still kind of a rogue programmer when I wrote it!

 __The dumb__
-- Back when I wrote this, unit tests seemed like the most boring thing in the world, so I just didn't write them (I was careful step-by-step to make sure I didn't break anything though)
+- Back when I wrote this, I didn't have any experience with unit testing, so I didn't write any tests (I was careful step-by-step to make sure I didn't break anything though)
 - Having all your templates specified on the server side with PHP means you can't easily duplicate and extend them like you can with, say, Handlebars.js

 __The good news is that despite not having any tests, it works? ;-)__